 Asparagus is one of our favorites, so it shows up on our table at least once a week in the spring.
-With a handful of leftover roasted spears and grilled onions, it was time to make a comforting soup when the weather turned ugly the last few days.
+Cream of Asparagus Soup is a quick 30-minute light meal or starter for dinner—simple to make from scratch or using a handful of leftover roasted spears and grilled onions.
 Bright accents of lemon and thyme create a lovely springtime soup, rain or shine.
-Serve with salad for lunch or as a first course with dinner with focaccia croutons or crusty bread.
+Serve with salad for lunch or as a first course with dinner with croutons or crusty bread.

 - 3 cups roasted asparagus, chopped